 Each application is examined on the basis of the student’s scholastic record and personal statement.
 If you are interested in applying for this program please fill out the online application.

-To discuss the Inequality and Global Social Development program and the possibility of participating, please contact Michaela Foreman.
+To discuss the Paris: Inequality and Global Social Development program and the possibility of participating, please contact Michaela Foreman.